zhinst/zhinst-toolkit/README.md

 # ZI_driver_wrapper

 This module contains instrument drivers for the HDAWG and UHFQA.
+Drivers for QCoDeS, Labber and QCCS can make use of this wrapper as a common basis.
+Its functionality facilitates the device interface and usability.
+The `drivers` module can also be tested independently of the QCoDeS or Labber implementations, currently the code coverage of unit and integration tests is at roughly 90%.

 # Usage